ninibe/netlog/biglog/README.md

 +-----------------------------------+     (size of the data file)
 ```

-The segment with the highest base offset is the "hot" segment, the only one who gets writes under the hood via Write() [io.Writer interface] for a single offset or WriteN() for N offsets.
+The segment with the highest base offset is the "hot" segment, the only one which gets writes under the hood via Write() [io.Writer interface] for a single offset or WriteN() for N offsets.
 You can create a new hot segment calling Split(), and discard the oldest one calling Trim().

-There are 2 reading primitives, a Reader [io.Reader] which reads over the data files returning byte blobs, and an Index Reader which reads index files retuning entries.
+There are 2 reading primitives, a Reader [io.Reader] which reads over the data files returning byte blobs, and an Index Reader which reads index files returning entries.
 Both are initialized (multiple instances allowed) and operate separately.

 ```
                      +------------------+